eyadkobatte/personal-blog/content/blog/thinking-in-typescript/index.md

 }
 ```

-As you can see, we now have made declaring members in the class redundant.
-We can say the interface `Person` extends `PersonType`.
-So we now have an interface with the same name as the class that has all the fields that will be used in the class.
-We now merge the interface with a class by creating a class with the same name.
+Merging the interface `Person` with the class `Person` has made declaration of the members redundant because the interface `Person` extends `PersonType`.

 There is still another issue.
-Adding a new field to the interface would mean we still have to set the variable in the constructor to initialise the value.
-We can use a bit more code to make that easier for us.
+Adding a new field to the interface would mean we still have to initialise the class member in the constructor.
+We can use a bit more code to make things easier.

-By only changing the constructor, we can assign all fields that come to the constructor to the class members
+By only changing the constructor implementation, we can assign all fields that come to the constructor to the class members.

 ```typescript
 interface PersonType {